Human authored, evidenced-based – 8 min read

 Avocados and weight loss

-Other clinical trials appears to support the benefit of consuming avocados on weight loss.
-A parallel randomised controlled trial of 51 healthy overweight or obese adults (78% women, mean age 39 years, mean BMI 30, mean body fat 40%), randomised to calorie-matched diets with a ~500 kcal deficit, with and without a daily Hass avocado for 12 weeks (23), suggested that there were no statistically significant differences in change of body weight (figures 10), BMI, total fat (%), or visceral fat (fig. 11) between the two diets.
+Other clinical trials appear to support the benefit of consuming avocados on weight loss.
+A parallel randomised controlled trial of 51 healthy overweight or obese adults (78% women, mean age 39 years, mean BMI 30, mean body fat 40%), randomised to calorie-matched diets both with a ~500 kcal deficit, with and without a daily Hass avocado for 12 weeks (23), suggested that there were no statistically significant differences in change of body weight (figures 10), BMI, total fat (%), or visceral fat (fig. 11) between the two diets.

 Avocados and inflammation

-(i) significantly preserving I-kappa B alpha activity (I-NfkBa), a well recognised regulator of inflammation response, (131% vs. 58%, p = 0.03) compared to eating the hamburger alone after 3 hour
+(i) significantly preserving I-kappa B alpha activity (I-NfkBa), a well recognised regulator of inflammation response, (131% vs. 58%, p = 0.03) compared to eating the hamburger alone after 3 hours.

-(ii) avocado plus the hamburger blocked a significant increase in serum Interleukin-6 (Il-6), an inflammatory cytokine, compared to the hamburger alone over 4 hours.
+(ii) avocado plus the hamburger blocked a significant increase in serum Interleukin-6 (IL-6), an inflammatory cytokine, compared to the hamburger alone over 4 hours.

 • Metabolic syndrome